skanda890/skanda890/README.md

-This repository is for https://github.com/skanda890
+This repository is a summary of https://github.com/skanda890